-When a new hire doesn’t work out and either leaves voluntarily or has to be terminated, this can cost quite a bit of money.
-The resources spent on the hiring and training processes are lost, with more money going on the line to hire the next recruit.
-These are not the only costs.
-Morale and productivity suffer as other employees must put their own work aside to cover the missing person’s duties.
-If the terminated employee dealt harshly with customers, some of them may never return.
+However, when a new hire doesn’t work out and either leaves voluntarily or has to be terminated, this can cost you a lot of money.
+The resources already spent on hiring and training are lost, with more money going on the line to hire the next recruit.
+These are not the only costs, either.
+Morale and productivity also suffer, as other employees must put their work aside to cover the missing person’s duties.
+If the terminated employee dealt harshly with customers, some of those customers may never return.
 In other words, the person your HR department recommends you hire can make or break your business.

-In order to find someone who really is a good fit for the job, you need to make a set of decisions in order to set up the system that will find this person.
-If the hiring process is aimed at filling positions quickly rather than carefully, you may be hiring for the same job over and over.
-If your job listings are too generic and don’t describe in detail exactly what skills and characteristics you’re looking for, you may get bombarded with resumes from all the wrong people.
-The extra costs of using assessment testing or even hiring a recruiter may ultimately save money, especially for higher-level jobs.
+Before your HR department can point you in the direction of which candidates to hire, they have to make a set of decisions to set up a system that will find you the ideal applicants.
+If your hiring process is aimed at filling positions quickly rather than carefully, you may be hiring for the same job over and over.
+If your job listings are too generic and don’t describe in detail exactly what skills and characteristics you’re looking for, you may get bombarded with résumés from all the wrong people.
+The extra costs of using assessment testing or even hiring an external recruiter may ultimately save money, especially for higher-level jobs.

-Company HR rules can make employee working lives either productive and smooth or disrupted and unhappy.
+A company’s HR rules can make employees’ work lives either productive and smooth or disrupted and unhappy.
 In some cases, a work environment can be outright hostile to someone’s well-being.
-It usually falls to the HR department to craft a good employee manual clearly describes the company’s rules for professional behavior.
-Putting the rules and the consequences for not following them into black and white lays the groundwork for a respectful company culture, and may even avoid some lawsuits down the road.
+It usually falls to the HR department to craft a good employee manual that clearly describes the company’s rules for professional behavior.
+Putting your policies and the consequences for not following them into black and white lays the groundwork for a respectful company culture and may even prevent some lawsuits down the road.